DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 * Ensure you are running the same version of Archipelago on which the multiworld was generated.
 * Ensure `kirby_air_ride.apworld` is in your Archipelago installation's `custom_worlds` folder.
+  * make sure you have restarted the launcher if you moved the .apworld into the `custom_worlds` folder
 * Do not run the Archipelago Launcher or Dolphin as an administrator on Windows.
 * Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
 Some gecko or action replay codes may work, but they may also break